 Tips and Tricks

-- Treat the wings the same way.
-Pull them away from the body and cut through the joint that attaches them to the chicken.
+- Remove the wings — Pull each wing away from the body and slice through the joint to release it cleanly.

 Crispy Roasted Chicken Recipe